Kobby6-lang/Dino-Game/README.md

  After you finish this add the script to the player and go to the sprites section and click on the plus sign and add in you running animations.

  ## 6. Prefabs

+Create a Prefab Folder.
+In Heirarchy drag the the obstacles sprites add a  "Obstacle Tag".

+Add a Box Collider and change the order layer to one to all of them.
+If you have an flying obstacle add the Animated Spite script to it.
+Click the plus sign and add how many movements you have of that obstacle.

+if you made the space in you sprite too big you can adjust it using the Box Collider.

+## 7. Spawner